lis-epfl/robogen/README.md

          |-- utils << ...instead CustomPath.cmake should point to this folder
          |-- run

 3) Create an empty directory somewhere in your filesystem.
-We will call this directory ROBOGEN_DIR.
-Instead, we will refer to the directory that contains the source code (robogen-simulator/src) as the ROBOGEN_SOURCE_DIR
+We will call this directory ROBOGEN_BUILD_DIR.
+Instead, we will refer to the directory that contains the source code (robogen-simulator/src) as the ROBOGEN_SOURCE_DIR.
+Make sure that ROBOGEN_BUILD_DIR is not contained in ROBOGEN_SOURCE_DIR and viceversa.
+At this point you shoul have something like this:

+      + root directory (a directory in your filesystem)
+         |-- ROBOGEN_BUILD_DIR
+         |-- ROBOGEN_SOURCE_DIR

 Then depending on your OS the next steps might change.
 On Linux, MAC OS X and Windows/MinGW, from terminal, enter ROBOGEN_DIR and run

-    cd ROBOGEN_DIR
+    cd ROBOGEN_BUILD_DIR
     cmake -DCMAKE_BUILD_TYPE=Release ROBOGEN_SOURCE_DIR
     make -j4

-On Windows + Visual Studio, open CMAKE GUI, enter the ROBOGEN_SOURCE_DIR in "Where to find the source" and ROBOGEN_DIR in "Where to build the source".
+On Windows + Visual Studio, open CMAKE GUI, enter the ROBOGEN_SOURCE_DIR in "Where to find the source" and ROBOGEN_BUILD_DIR in "Where to build the source".
 Click on Configure and when done, on Generate to create a solution for Visual Studio.
-The, from Visual Studio open the solution "RobogenSimulator.sln" that can be found in ROBOGEN_DIR.
+The, from Visual Studio open the solution "RobogenSimulator.sln" that can be found in ROBOGEN_BUILD_DIR.

 ### Generating projects for your IDE (Eclipse, Visual Studio, etc.)

 Using CMAKE you can as well generate projects for different IDEs.
 For example, to generate a project that can be imported in eclipse

-    cd ROBOGEN_DIR
+    cd ROBOGEN_BUILD_DIR
     cmake -DCMAKE_BUILD_TYPE=Debug -G"Eclipse CDT4 - Unix Makefiles" ROBOGEN_SOURCE_DIR

 Please check the CMAKE manual for the correct command to generate projects for other IDEs.